-tongue weight.
+LOADING YOUR TRAILER Load your trailer to attain a 10%-15% tongue weight.
 Some specific trailer types (especially boat trailers) fall outside of this range.
 In these cases, the recommended tongue weight listed in the trailer Owner's Manual should be observed.
 A good rule of thumb is to distribute 60% of the load over the front half of the trailer and evenly from side to side.
 Loads sitting either too far forward or too far back in the trailer can create unstable trailering conditions - such as trailer sway - at highway speeds and during heavy braking.
 Once the trailer has been loaded and the weight is distributed properly, all cargo should be secured to prevent the load from shifting.

-SAFETY CHECKLIST Before starting out on a trip, double-check the hitch and platform, the hitch nuts and bolts, mirror adjustments, safety chains, and vehicle and trailer lights.

-Make sure that a sway-control device is installed, if required, and that the device is working properly (see charts on pages 10-15).
+SAFETY CHECKLIST Before starting out on a trip, doublecheck the hitch and platform, the hitch nuts and bolts, mirror adjustments, safety chains, and vehicle and trailer lights.
+Make sure that a sway-control device is installed, if required, and that the device is working properly.
 Check tire pressure on both the tow vehicle and the trailer.
 If your trailer has electric brakes, test them by manually engaging the brake controller while the vehicle is moving slowly.
 Check to see that the breakaway switch, if available, is connected and functioning properly.
 Finally, make certain that all loads are secure.